 CI/CD is the backbone of modern software delivery, but it is surprisingly hard to observe.
 Each provider has its own dashboard, its own data model, and its own blind spots.
 The result is a set of common problems that affect everyone from individual developers to engineering leadership:

-• Invisible costs.
+- Invisible costs.
 CI compute costs are buried in billing pages.
-Developer wait time — the real cost — is not tracked at all.
+Developer wait time, which is the real cost, is not tracked at all.

 What CI/CD Watch gives you